Eligibility for Assistance for Isolated Children (AIC) Distance Education Allowance (DED) 010-03040020

 6 |

 Calculating the pro-rata rate of DED + Read more ...
-When the percentage of home-based study is between 20% and 74.9%, and is consistent across a term instalment period, calculate entitlement for that term instalment as follows:
+When the percentage of home-based study is between 20%-74.9%, and is consistent across a term instalment period, calculate entitlement for that term instalment as follows:

 Note:

-See Table 4 on the Resources page for Examples 1 and 2.
-When the percentage of home-based study is between 20% and 74.5% and is not consistent across a term instalment period, calculate entitlement for each portion of the instalment period as follows:
+See examples 1 and 2 in Table 4 on the Resources page.
+When the percentage of home-based study is between 20%-74.5% and is not consistent across a term instalment period, calculate entitlement for each portion of the instalment period as follows:

 7 |

 Coding requirements + Read more ...
-As DED is paid by term instalments, the pro-rata rate can only be applied by adjusting the term instalment amount on the One Off Payment (OOP) screen.
+As Distance Education Allowance (DED) is paid by term instalments, the pro-rata rate can only be applied by adjusting the term instalment amount on the One Off Payment (OOP) screen.
 Code the AIC claim as needed for the family/child's circumstances:

 The OOP screen may not allow adjustment of future entitlement.
 In this case, payments may need to be term by term.
 If so: